ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 size) to `200%` (double size).

 The scaling settings can affect all characters and objects in the game.
-For characters, it is on by default but you can disable the scaling for an individual character by setting the "UseRoomAreaScaling" option in that character's properties.
+For characters, it is on by default, but you can disable the scaling for an individual character by setting the "UseRoomAreaScaling" option in that character's properties.

-For objects, it is off by default but you can make a specific object obey scaling levels by setting its "UseRoomAreaScaling" option.
+For objects, it is off by default, but you can make a specific object obey scaling levels by setting its "UseRoomAreaScaling" option.

 If you set the "UseContinuousScaling" option, then rather than just